tomato42/tls13-spec/draft-ietf-tls-tls13.md

 This extension comes in two flavors:

-- An indication of a specific known key.

 - An indication of a complete configuration (cipher suites, extensions, etc.)

 A client which wishes to reuse a known configuration MAY supply a single KnownConfigurationExtension value which indicates the known configuration it desires to use.
 It is a fatal error to supply more than one extension.
-A client which wishes to use a pre-shared key MUST supply the identity of the key in this extension.

 A server which wishes to use the key echoes the extension in its ServerHello.
-A server MUST NOT negotiate PSK cipher modes unless it also agrees upon a known key.

-When the client and server mutually agree upon a known configuration via this mechanism, the server MUST reply with a shortened handshake.
-Specifically:
+When the client and server mutually agree upon a known configuration via this mechanism, then the Static Secret (SS) is computed based on the server's (EC)DHE key from the identified configuration and the client's key found in the ClientKeyShare.
+If no key from an acceptable group is in the ClientKeyShare, the server MUST reject the known_configuration extension.

-- If a known_key is specified, the server MUST omit the Certificate and CertificateVerify messages from its response: they are unnecessary in the case of a known DH share and are never used with a pre-shared key.

-- If a known_configuration is specified, the server MUST also respond with a shortened ServerHello consisting solely of the negotiated cipher suite and the echoed known configuration extension.
-  The client and the server mutually adopt the configuration associated with the configuration ID.

-[[TODO: This is redundant with session resumption, but the idea is to deprecate session resumption in favor of this more general notion.
-The issue is that in order for 0-RTT to work, we need to have a single defined configuration for the client's data, and that's easiest if the client just specifies a defined configuration.]]

-##### Zero-Round Trip Context Extension

-[TODO(ekr@rtfm.com): Ugh, this is a terrible name.]
+When the known_configuration data extension is in use, the session hash is extended to include the server's configuration data and certificate (see {{the-session-hash}}).

+##### Early Data Indication

-In cases where TLS clients have previously interacted with the server, it is possible to do a zero round-trip handshake where the client sends the entire handshake and potentially application data to the server on its first flight.
-The ZeroRoundTripContext extension is used to negotiate this feature.
+In cases where TLS clients have previously interacted with the server and the server has supplied a known configuration, the client can send application data and its Certificate/CertificateVerify messages (if client authentication is required).
+If the client opts to do so, it MUST supply an Early Data Indication extension.
+This technique MUST only be used along with the "known_configuration" extension.

 %%% Hello Messages
+          enum { early_handshake(1), early_data(2),
+                 early_handshake_and_data(3), (255) } EarlyDataType;

           struct {
-            uint32 timestamp;
-            opaque identifier<2 ..
-2^16-1>;
+              opaque context<0..255>;
+              EarlyDataType type;
+          } EarlyDataIndication;

+context
+: An optional context value that can be used for anti-replay (see below).

+type
+: The type of early data that is being sent. "early_handshake" means that only handshake data is being sent. "early_data" means that only data is being sent. "early_handshake_and_data" means that both are being sent.
-          } ZeroRoundTripContextExtension
+{:br }

-A client can indicate its desire to do a 0-RT handshake by including a ZeroRoundTripContext extension in its ClientHello.
-An empty extension indicates that the client is willing to do 0-RT handshakes but has not yet established enough context with the server to do so.
-In this case, the client's first flight is as shown in Figure 1.

-Once the client and the server have established a 0-RT context (see Section XXX), the client can indicate that its first flight is intended to be 0-RT by including the extension in its ClientHello with the identifier of the context.
-It is a fatal error to include a non-empty extension without also including KnownConfiguration extension of type "known_configuration" indicating the cryptographic parameters used to protect the data.In this case, the client's first flight will be as shown in Figure 3.
+If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in order to sent the client authentication data on the first flight.
+In either case, the client Certificate and CertificateVerify (assuming that the Certificate is non-empty) MUST be sent on the first flight A server which receives an initial flight with only "early_data" and which expects certificate-based client authentication MUST reject the early data.

-A server which receives a ZeroRoundTripContext extension can behave in one of three ways:
+A server which receives an EarlyDataIndication extension can behave in one of three ways:

 - Ignore the extension and return no response.
-This indicates that the server is unwilling to do a 0-RT handshake.
-The server MUST ignore any additional 0-RT data sent in the first flight and the client MUST complete an ordinary handshake as shown in Figure 1.
+This indicates that the server has ignored any early data and an ordinary 1-RTT handshake is required.

-- Return an empty extension, indicating willingness to do 0-RT handshakes but that this handshake will not be 0-RT.
-Any 0-RT data sent in the first flight is ignored as in the previous case.
-The server MUST then establish a 0-RT context as described in {{server-configuration}}.

-- Echo the clients non-empty context identifier, indicating a successful agreement on a 0-RT handshake.
-In this case, the server will proceed to process the client's first flight 0-RT data.

-It is a fatal error for the server to respond with a non-empty context identifier other than the one in the client's ClientHello.
+- Return an empty extension, indicating that it intends to process the early data.

+The server MUST first validate that the client's "known_configuration" extension is valid and that the client has suppled a valid key share in the "client_key_shares" extension.
+If not, it MUST ignore the extension.

 [[OPEN ISSUE: This just specifies the signaling for 0-RTT but not the the 0-RTT cryptographic transforms, including: